AkshayPatil96/Netmeds-Clone/README.md

 ## Features

-- Login and Signin
+- Login and Sign in authentication
-- Product slider for different categorise
+- Product slider for different categorize
-- Product page for different categorise
+- Product page for different categorize
 - Detailed product preview page
-- Sort functions for Higher to Lower price,Lower to Higher price and Search bar for finding the product by it's name.
-- Wishlist.
-- Add to cart option for buying products and wishlist option to add product to wishlist.
+- Add to cart option for buying products and wishlist option to add the product to wishlist.

 ## Presentation